 It is important that for all policy cases that a measurement will always be extended to PCR 17 in order to prevent the MLE from later extending a value of a policy that was not evaluated.
 This is an issue because PCR 17 is open to locality 2 extends and the MLE executes with locality 2 access.
 If this were not done, such an MLE could get access to data that were sealed against some known policy by another MLE.

-As a matter of integrity, the LCP_POLICY::PolicyControl field will always be extended into PCR 17.
-If an Owner policy exists, its PolicyControl field will be extended; otherwise the Supplier policy's will be.
+As a matter of integrity, the LCP_POLICY.PolicyControl field will always be extended into PCR 17.
 If there are no policies, 32 bits of 0s will be extended.